mattguida/FrAC/README.md

 - **Fine-tuned RoBERTa-Large Frame Classifier**: Trained on 63K sentences, achieves F1=0.81 on cross-genre evaluation.
 The model is available on HuggingFace: XXX

+For more information about the datasets, please refer to:

 # Citation
 XXX